By Alex Morgan 1 min read

 1. Range Theory: Define a starting hand range based on position, opponent tendencies, and stack sizes.
 For instance, open-raising from the cutoff with a range including all pairs 66+, suited connectors 76+, and suited aces.

-2. Fold Equity and Value Betting: Play hands that maximise your fold equity or value, considering hand strength and opponent calling tendencies.
+2. Fold Equity and Value Betting: Play hands that maximise your Fold Equity or value, considering hand strength and opponent calling tendencies.

 3. Expected Value (EV) Optimization: Choose hands that historically produce higher EV against the likely ranges of opponents in the specific game context.